1922 regnal list of Ethiopia: Coptic and Arabic influences

 A medieval Arab text called Akhbar al-Zaman (The History of Time), dated to between 940 and 1140, may have been an earlier version of the regnal list Morié saw.
 It is likely based on earlier works such as those of Abu Ma'shar (dated to c.
 840–860).
 The authorship is unknown, but it may have been written by historian Al-Masudi based on earlier Arab, Christian and Greek sources.
-Another possible author is Ibrahim ibh Wasif Shah who lived during the Twelfth century.
+Another possible author is Ibrahim ibn Wasif Shah who lived during the Twelfth century.
 The text contains a collection of lore about Egypt and the wider world in the age before the Great Flood and after it.
-Included is a list of kings of Egypt who ruled before the Great Flood and this list shows some similarities with the list of kings of the "Tribe of Ori or Aram" included on Tafari's list, who also ruled before the Great Flood.
-Several kings show similarities in names and chronological order, though not all kings on one list appear on the other.
+Included is a list of kings of Egypt who ruled before the Great Flood, and this list shows some similarities with the list of kings of the "Tribe of Ori or Aram" included on Tafari's list, who also ruled before the Great Flood.
+Several kings share similar names and chronological order, though not all kings on one list appear on the other.

-A number of Coptic monks from Egypt came to Ethiopia in the 13th century and brought with them many books written in Coptic and Arabic.
+Many Coptic monks from Egypt came to Ethiopia in the 13th century and brought with them many books written in Coptic and Arabic.
 These monks also translated many works into Ge'ez.
 It is possible that the legends from Akhbar al-Zaman may have entered Ethiopia during this time.